-Michel Wittock held various exhibitions at the Wittockiana showing the works of the Danish couple Kubach-Wilmsen and Jacqueline Guillermain, and was always happy to acquire one or more works by each artist for his own collections.
+Michel Wittock held various exhibitions at the Wittockiana showcasing the works of the Danish couple Kubach-Wilmsen and Jacqueline Guillermain, and was always happy to acquire one or more works by each artist for his own collections.
 Other “livres-objets” by Dominique Asselot, Jean Boghossian, Pascal Courcelles, Muriel de Crayencour, Hans Kooij, Félix Roulin, Marc Ver Elst and Jephan de Villiers are also conserved at the Wittockiana.
-The books decorated by Daniel Knoderer can also be regarded as very similar to “livres-objets”.
+The books in the collection made by Daniel Knoderer could also be considered as “livres-objets” in character.

-As well as these rather particular interpretations of the book and its appearance, he could not fail to include the nine large original photographs of “vestiges” of books, as visualised by the Belgian artist Serge Anton.
+Alongside these peculiar and innovative interpretations of the book and its appearance, it would be remiss to not mention the nine large original photographs of the bibliophilic “vestiges,” as they were seen by the Belgian artist Serge Anton.

-This is a more personal, intimate section of Michel Wittock’s collection, very much of our times since it concerns contemporary artists who enjoy producing small “livres de peintre” for their own pleasure and that of their friends.
-This was the inspiration for a number of exhibitions held at the Wittockiana over its 29 years of existence to showcase various contemporary painters (Jo Delahaut, Léon Wuidar, Julius Baltazar, Jean Cortot, Bertrand Dorny, Mikhael Karazik et al).
-The Wittockiana holds many of these artists’ works, which the painters themselves designed and then had made by master bookbinders.
+This is a much more personal, even intimate, part of Michel Wittock’s collection.
+It is also very much still relevant today, as it concerns the work of contemporary artists who enjoy making “livres de peintre,” artist’s books, for their own pleasure and for the pleasure of their friends.
+It is in this spirit that the Wittockiana has organised, since opening its doors, many expositions of contemporary artists (Jo Delahaut, Léon Wuidar, Julius Baltazar, Jean Cortot, Bertrand Dorny, Mikhail Karasik…).
+The Wittockiana houses many of these artists’ works, designed by the painters and then entrusted to a master bookbinder.